buley/personal/src/content/strategy.md

 Where others see contradiction, I see complementarity.
 Where others seek balance, I engineer tension.

+> *"In preparing for battle I have always found that plans are useless, but planning is indispensable." — Dwight D. Eisenhower*

 ### **1. Strategic Hyperfocus: Precision in Velocity**